okta/okta-oidc-tck/README.md

 - `ports` - Optional, if not defined the properties will be set to an available ephemeral port
 - `command' - The script or bin to execute
 - `args` - each args gets a new line
+- `enabled` - Optional, if this scenario doesn't apply, you can set this to false (default set to true) to not run the entire test class
+- `disabledTests` - Tests in a scenario you want to disable.
+Each disabled test in a scenario gets a new line

 **Note:** The args will be interpolated with the two ports.
 The equivalent command line for the above block would be:
 ```bash